On a version of a multivariate integration by parts formula for Lebesgue integrals: Introduction

 where \(\big[g\big]_{a_1,a_2}^{b_1,b_2} := g(a_1,b_1)-g(a_1,b_2)-g(a_2,b_1)+g(a_2,b_2)\,,\) see \cite{Young-1917}.
 If \(g\) is grounded, i.e., if \(g(x,y)=0\) whenever \(x=0\) or \(y=0\,,\) then the right-hand side of the above formula simplifies to

-Recent developments in probability motivate an extension of the Lebesgue integral on a possibly unbounded domain to the case where the integrator is a grounded and right-continuous function that is neither continuous nor induces a signed measure, for example, a composition of a quasi-copula with univariate distribution functions.
-Several applications can be found in the context of price bounds in a model-free setting under incorporating market-implied dependence information, see, e.g., \cite{Tankov-2011}, \cite{Lux-2017}, \cite{Yanez-2020}, and \cite{Ansari-2021}.
-If the integrand induces a signed measure, such an extension of the Lebesgue integral can be achieved by applying integration by parts.
-A two-dimensional integration by parts formula for Lebesgue-integrals where both the integrator and the integrand induce (positive) measures, has been proposed in \cite{Tankov-2011}.
-An extension to signed measures and to the multidimensional case is given in \cite{Lux-2017} in terms of an iterative formula, compare \cite{Lux-2017b}, see \cite{Yanez-2020} for a simplified formula.
-However, the construction in the latter three references is not precise and their formulas do not apply under the general assumptions claimed there.
+Recent developments in probability motivate a version of an integration by parts formula for the Lebesgue integral on a possibly non-compact domain \(\Xi=\bigtimes_{i=1}^d \Xi_i\) for intervals \(\Xi_1,\ldots,\Xi_d\subseteq \R\), where the integrator \(g\colon \Xi \to \R\) is a right-continuous, bounded and grounded function, for example a \(d\)-variate distribution function or a composition \(g=Q\circ(F_1,\ldots,F_d)\) of a quasi-copula \(Q\) with univariate distribution functions \(F_i\colon \Xi_i\to [0,1]\,,\) \(i\in \{1,\ldots,d\}\,.\) Several applications in financial mathematics can be found in the context of price bounds in a model-free setting under incorporating market-implied dependence information like knowledge of correlations or option prices \cite{Ansari-2021,Lux-2017,Yanez-2020,Tankov-2011}.
+In such settings, the distributional bounds are often given by quasi-copulas, which generally do not induce a signed measure \cite{Durante-2016,Nelsen-2011,Nelsen-2006,Nelsen-2004,Nelsen-2010}.
+Further, it is desirable that the integrand \(f\colon \Xi \to \R\) is not assumed to be continuous, for example, when one determines improved price bounds for an option with a discontinuous payoff function.

+The following main result provides general conditions on possibly discontinuous measure-inducing functions \(f,g\colon \Xi\to \R\) for which an integration by parts formula is valid.
+For \(I\subseteq\{1,\ldots,d\}\,,\) the lower \(I\)-marginal of a function \(h\) is denoted by \(h_I\), see \eqref{defqmargl}, the integrator \(\de \nu_h\) refers to the Lebesgue integral with respect to the signed measure \(\nu_h\) induced by the function \(h\) due to \eqref{defmind}, and \(\overline{h}\) is the survival function associated with \(h\,,\) see \eqref{defsurvfun}.
+The classes \(\cF_{mi}^c(\Xi)\) and \(\cF_{mi}^{c,l}(\Xi)\) of measure-inducing functions are defined in \eqref{defclassmi} and \eqref{defclassmif}.
+Note that the concept of a measure-inducing function in \eqref{defmind} is different from the familiar notion of a measure-generating function, see \eqref{defmgfun}.